MATH-1300-LN01&WBP01

 But answer the questions in general, referring to T.)

-- What is the period (as a function of x)
+- What is the period (in x)

-of f(x) + 2?
+of f(x + 2)?

 - What is the period of f(2x)?